sunflash/mappable/README.md

 * Project ships with an **Swift 4 API compatible** JSON encoder and decoder, So you can start useing Swift 4 JSON encoder and decoder **Today**,  without waiting for Swift 4 final release in Xcode 9 GM build.
 Many thanks to **[Zewo's](https://github.com/Zewo) [Reflection](https://github.com/Zewo/Reflection)**.

+### Granular logging class that can easy print log with different level.

+* Can print log in different leves (warning, error, debug, info, verbose...)

+* Can enable and disable globally and individually per class.

+* Fallback to globally log config if per class log config is undefined.

+* Class log config can overriden global config settings.

+* Global logging methode that handle "http/api" and "encoder/decode" logs.

+### Installation and document gerneration

 Run **"pod install"** first time when downloaded from repo.
 Project won't compile without pod properly set up.